 With all the free office clones floating about, including Google’s Docs&Spreadsheets, you knew it was just a matter of time that Microsoft would have to offer something to counter.
 Microsoft watcher Mary Jo Foley is blogging about such a move.
 Apparently, the new Microsoft Works will run on an advertising supported model, and will be available as a free application when released later this year.
 This is not Microsoft’s first foray into free office applications, as the company released a free version, but highly restricted, of its accounting software recently.
 While this is not ‘official’ news, the move is not at all surprising.

-Archives For Online Applications
+Tag Archives: Online Applications

 - Links on ideas (URL and email links, links to other maps and nodes)